 During the LASIK method is the natural fabric of the skirt is flipped back protection lens.
 Has the distinct corneal layer again formed after after the PRK, the artificial lens is removed.
 Mostly, this procedure is applied in patients that exhibit a low corneal thickness.
 With thin corneas, the more modern procedures of LASIK and Femto LASIK are not possible, since you cut deeper into this and it is not possible for a very thin cornea.
 Because it almost never comes to the formation of scars, the PRK procedure is applied again more frequently.

 The treatment of both eyes can be performed on the same day.
 Post-operative pain can be stronger in the Photorefractive Keratectomy, than with the newer procedures, because the epithelial layer no more than natural wound dressing can be used.
 After the healing of the wound and the distance of the contact lens, Visual acuity recovered recognizable and after about six weeks the cure is complete completed.
 The PRK treatment same as Epi-LASIK and LASEK – requirements process.
-If you are unsure how to proceed, check out Sam Lesser Penn.
 The hyperopia can not be treated with the PRK.
 Advantage is, however, the corneas thin with this procedure can be treated and costs about 1000,-euros per eye below the costs of modern procedures.